katiek23/MarineProjectEGM722/README.md

 comparison to fishing activity can help determine whether an overlap in their distribution exists and whether this could have negative consequences for population health.

-Thank you to the Ireland Marine Atlas and OpenDataNI who kindly sent me this data.
-Their websites can be found at [Ireland Marine Atlas] (https://atlas.marine.ie/#?c=53.9108:-15.8862:6) (https://www.data.gov.uk/)
+Thank you to the Ireland Marine Atlas, Cefas and OpenDataNI who kindly sent me this data.
+Their websites can be found at [Ireland Marine Atlas] (https://atlas.marine.ie/#?c=53.9108:-15.8862:6), [CEFAS] (https://data.cefas.co.uk/view/3277) and [OpenDataNI] (https://www.data.gov.uk/)
 If you have any queries regarding this project, please contact Kerr-K22@ulster.ac.uk

 **Installation and Set Up instructions**